arttumiettinen/pi2/README.md

 You can install the executable and libraries to any standard location, but often it is better to just copy the files along with your project.
 This guarantees that you know which version of the program you used to generate the results.

 NOTE: The default makefile compiles the programs for the processor type of the computer where the compilation is done.
 E.g. in heterogeneous clusters not all nodes might support the same instruction set.
-In those cases you will get an 'Illegal instruction'-error.
+In those cases you will get an 'Illegal instruction'-runtime error.
 To fix the problem, please determine suitable value for gcc march parameter (https://gcc.gnu.org/onlinedocs/gcc/x86-Options.html#x86-Options) and enter that into the CXXFLAGS in the main makefile.

 ### Windows